sunywebdev/team-builder/README.md

 <h1>Team Builder for final project</h1>

-This site hosted live on <a href='https://superhero-team-suny.netlify.app/'>Click Here</a>
+This site is hosted live <a href='https://superhero-team-suny.netlify.app/'> Here</a>

 Features :-
 <ul>